oscardarwin/coffee_map/README.md

 # coffee_map

-This repository generates a map like the following:
+This repository generates a map of specialty coffee shops in Europe like the following:

 ![Image cannot be loaded](/assets/example.png)